Wissler's syndrome: Signs and symptoms

-A symptom complex characterised by the clinical features of a high intermittent fever of septic type, constantly recurring exanthema, transient arthralgia, carditis, pleurisy, neutrophil leukocytosis, and increased erythrocyte sedimentation rate.
+Presentation includes a symptom complex characterised by the clinical features of a high intermittent fever of septic type, constantly recurring exanthema, transient arthralgia, carditis, pleurisy, neutrophil leukocytosis, and increased erythrocyte sedimentation rate.

 Causes

-Etiology uncertain.
+The etiology of the disease is uncertain.
 Wissler suggested an allergic reaction to bacteraemia as the pathogenic factor.

-Diagnosis

 Epidemiology

 Children and adolescents are most frequently affected; age in the reported cases varied from 5 to 17 years.